Propagating Knowledge Updates to LMs Through Distillation: Background and Task Setup

 \paragraph{Knowledge distillation} We are not aware of prior work that uses distillation for knowledge editing.
 Our use of context distillation is most similar to Askell et al.'s alignment work \cite{lab_assistant_anthropic}; however, they use it in a phase roughly analogous to RLHF and use a generic transfer set sampled from the language model training corpus.
-In terms of goals, our work is related to prompt injection \cite{choi-etal-2022-promptinjection}, which examines tasks like distilling a persona-conditioned language model.
-However, they rely on a task-specific input generator, whereas we simply prompt existing LMs.
+Our work is also related to prompt injection \cite{choi-etal-2022-promptinjection}, which examines tasks like distilling a persona-conditioned language model.
+Unlike their work, we do not train a task-specific model to generate examples for distillation.
+Instead, we simply prompt existing LMs.
 Furthermore, while they aim to have a model memorize a particular prompt, we focus on general knowledge updates and inferences based on those.
 Other work has used distillation techniques for ``gisting'' to make shorter prompts~\citep{Mu2023LearningTC} or to distill reasoning processes~\citep{Snell2022LearningBD}.
-Similar approaches as our continuation sampling have been used for example extrapolation \cite{lee2021neural} with a substantially different task setup.
+Similar approaches as our continuation sampling have been used for example extrapolation \cite{lee2021neural} to generate training datasets for fine-tuning.

-\paragraph{Efficient parameter updates} Parameter updating methods such as KnowledgeEditor \cite{Nicola_De_Cao_21_KE} and MEND \cite{mend} make use of standard fine-tuning to attempt to localize edits.
-ROME \cite{rome} and MEMIT \cite{memit} treat factual knowledge as subject-relation-object tuples, and find that new facts can be inserted into particular early and middle layers within a GPT-style transformer using specialized update rules.
-KILM \cite{kilm} finds success for encoder-decoder LMs using a continuing pretraining using a modified pretraining objective, and \cite{jin-etal-2022-lifelong-pretraining} examines continually pretraining LMs.
+\paragraph{Efficient parametric knowledge updates} Parameter updating methods such as KnowledgeEditor \cite{Nicola_De_Cao_21_KE} and MEND \cite{mend} make use of standard fine-tuning to attempt to localize edits.
+Another line of work \citep{Dai2021KnowledgeNI, rome, memit} attempts to locate where factual information is stored in transformers and designs edit methods based on these findings.
+In particular, ROME \cite{rome} and MEMIT \cite{memit} treat factual knowledge as subject-relation-object tuples, and find that new facts can be inserted into particular early and middle layer MLPs within a GPT-style transformer using specialized update rules.
+KILM \cite{kilm} finds success with continual pretraining for encoder-decoder LMs using a modified pretraining objective, and \cite{jin-etal-2022-lifelong-pretraining} also examines continually pretraining LMs.

-\paragraph{Related tasks} Other work has targeted related yet distinct settings; for example, counterfactual editing \cite{rome} or updating of specific relations \cite{mend}.
-Because our goal is to test \emph{propagation} of knowledge, we do not compare to these methods.
-Past work has proposed other benchmarks to evaluate models on facts about current entities~\cite{Angeliki_Lazaridou_21,Bhuwan_Dhingra_21,kasai2022realtime}.
-However, these are not structured as injecting a known definition, so do not fit our task setting.